-Monkey and Coconuts, the evergreen math puzzle and easy solutions
+Monkey and Coconuts problem, the evergreen math puzzle and easy solution to two riddles

-The monkey and coconuts puzzle is among the most popular and actively pursued math puzzles over nearly a century after short story writer Ben Williams modified an older puzzle to make it more difficult and published the modified version as part of a story as far back as 1926 in Saturday Evening Post.
+Monkey and coconuts problem is one of the most popular and actively pursued math puzzles over nearly a century after short story writer Ben Williams modified an older problem to make it more difficult and published the modified version in Saturday Evening Post as part of a story as far back as 1926.

-This is according to the well-known problem solving technique of solving a simpler problem first.
+This strategy follows the well-known Problem solving technique of Solving a simpler problem first.

 From the Wikipedia version of the puzzle, we produce the older original puzzle as,

-Try to solve this version of the puzzle also.
+Try to solve this harder version of the puzzle as well.

 Writer Ben Williams didn't include the answer or the solution to the puzzle that was reportedly very difficult but interesting, so much so that,